Standedge Tunnels: Construction

 In 1801, Outram resigned after work had stopped for a lengthy period.
 Brown was dismissed.
 In late 1804, a sub-committee visited Harecastle Tunnel on the Trent and Mersey Canal, Butterley Tunnel on the Cromford Canal and the Norwood Tunnel on the Chesterfield Canal.
 It recommended that a towing path should be built through the tunnel, but the extra cost and delay were not affordable.
-Desperately short of money, the canal company obtained a new Act of Parliament in 1806 to raise additional finance and allow an extra toll for using the tunnel.
+Desperately short of money, the canal company obtained a new act of Parliament, the Huddersfield Narrow Canal Act 1806 (46 Geo.
+3. c. xii), to raise additional finance and allow an extra toll for using the tunnel.
 In 1807, Thomas Telford was asked for his advice.
 He produced a plan, which was followed until the work was completed.

 On 9 June 1809, both ends of the tunnel met.
 On 10 December 1810, the first boat passed through.
 On 26 March 1811, the tunnel was complete and a grand opening ceremony was held on 4 April; a party of invited guests, followed by several working boats, entered the tunnel at Diggle and completed the journey to Marsden in one hour and forty minutes.
 The tunnel had cost £160,000, making it the most expensive canal tunnel to have been built in Britain.
 It was also the longest, deepest and highest.
 The tunnel was 5445 yd long, 636 ft underground at its deepest point, and 643 ft above sea level.
 It was extended at the Marsden end in 1822 by 11 yd, when Tunnel End Reservoir's overflow was diverted over the tunnel mouth.
 The tunnel was also extended at the Diggle end in 1893 by 242 yd to accommodate the 1894 rail tunnel.
 The extensions made the tunnel 5698 yd long.
 A survey carried out before restoration using a modern measuring system gave the length as 5675 yd, which is the accepted figure.